-On August 10, 2021, the Company announced that it had entered into a definitive agreement with Truist Bank to sell all of the issued and outstanding equity interest in Service Finance.
-The sale transaction closed on December 6, 2021.
+On December 6, 2021, the Company completed the sale of all of the issued and outstanding equity interest in Service Finance to Truist Bank.
 Accordingly, operating results attributable to Service Finance are presented as discontinued operations in the Company's consolidated statements of operations.
 See Note 4 for further information on the sale of Service Finance.